-Now let see the Parse View window.
 The Parsed view window is not very different than the Memory Map View.
 You will find the same design pattern for instruction code, data, tooltip, reference dictionary things in this view same like the Memory Map view.
-Only difference is, it wont show the instruction code serially according to the address, rather it will show the table as it encounted in the hex code.
-So, in your hex code, if you have instruction for a higher memory address at the beginning and lower memory address at the end, the parsed view will show the instruction code for the higher memory address at the begining and the lower memory address at the end.
-Also the Parsed view wont show you the empty spaces.
+The only difference is, it won't show the instruction code serially according to the address, rather it will show the table as it encountered in the hex code.
+So, in your hex code, if you have instruction for a higher memory address at the beginning and lower memory address at the end, the parsed view will show the instruction code for the higher memory address at the beginning and the lower memory address at the end.
+Also, the Parsed view won't show you the empty spaces.
 So, the Parsed view is good for a quick Decompiled Understanding of your hex code where the Memory Map view is good for realizing the complete physical picture of the code memory.

 Once the Hex code is disassembled, you will be able to learn lots of things about the Microcontroller just by placing your mouse over the user interfaces.
 For example, Notice how the tooltip is explaining the code as "Instruction" or "Data".